OSINT: Foundations (Virtual Course)

 Course Outline

-• The varieties of OSINT (online, offline, etc.)
+• The varieties of OSINT

-• The Lean Intelligence Methodology
+• The Lean Intelligence Model

-• The Key Intelligence Topics (KITs) process
+• The Key Intelligence Topics (KIT) Framework

-• Establishing a keyword index
+• Building your keyword index

-Automating Intelligence Collection I
+Automating OSINT Collection I

 Prepping Your Browser